Blog Article

 Under the Texas Family Code, any person who has court-ordered rights in terms of the children in question from the original final divorce decree can bring up a case for the modification of custody.
 Evidence will be required to prove the change of circumstance, and that will fall to the person who filed for the modification.

-If you are seeking modification of your divorce settlement, it is always best to have a dedicated, experienced, and knowledgeable family law attorney in your corner.
+If you are seeking modification of your divorce settlement, it is advisable to have a dedicated, experienced, and knowledgeable family law attorney in your corner.
 The modification process can be complex, and the right divorce attorney can guide you through it while protecting your rights.
-Our Dallas law firm is ready to help you with your divorce settlement agreement modification.
+Our Dallas law firm is ready to help you with the modification of your divorce settlement agreement.
 Call us at 214-643-8904 or fill out our online contact form for a free consultation today.

-Can You File a Temporary Order for Custody?
+Can You File a Temporary Order for Child Custody?

 Yes!
 You can file a temporary or emergency order for custody under Texas Family Code Chapter 156.006.
 Temporary orders are issued while a suit for modification is pending.
-The court may not, however, change who has exclusive rights to determine the child’s primary residence unless the temporary order is in the best interests of the child.
+However, the court may not change who has exclusive rights to determine the child’s primary residence unless the temporary order is in the best interests of the child.
 This requires several factors to be in play:

 • The child’s present circumstances threaten their physical or mental well-being.